coffeebank/coffee-cogs/content/docs/hellohook/index.md

 First, check your Red Bot console.

+#### send() got an unexpected keyword argument

 If it says `send() got an unexpected keyword argument '####'`, please let me know in the [Support Discord](/discord) or file a GitHub bug report.

 As of 10 June 2022, this has been patched, but may happen again in the future.

+#### No module named

+As of Red 3.5, you may start running into an error `No module named requests`.
+Shut down your Red bot, then run `pip install requests` before `redbot #####` to start it back up.

+For any other package, run `pip install PACKAGENAMEHERE`.

+Afterwards, re-set your hellohook greet/leave message (even with no changes) to force an update.

+As of 17 August 2023, this has been patched, but may happen again in the future.
+Hellohook doesn't explicitly use `requests`, but I've added it to the info.json.

 ### **How do I send a webhook styled as the person who joined?**

 This feature is not recommended.
+Hellohook does not officially support this feature, since it may be against Discord's ToS.

-But, Hellohook is open-source, so I encourage you to customize the bot by [forking the code](#forking-hellohook).
+But, Hellohook is open-source, so you are free to customize the bot by [forking the code](#forking-hellohook).

 In the code, find the marker MM101, and add the code below: